davidhuynhgit/PizzaSale/README.md

 The analysis reveals significant variations in the relationship between pizza prices and sales volume across different categories.
 Chicken pizzas exhibit an unusually strong positive correlation (0.991), suggesting that higher prices are associated with increased sales, potentially driven by high demand for specific variations, effective marketing, or a recognized premium quality.
 On the flipped side, veggie and supreme pizzas show near-zero correlations, indicating that price has minimal influence on customer purchasing habits in these categories.
 Classic pizzas, however, demonstrate a weak negative correlation (-0278), aligning with the expected price sensitivity of customers in this segment, where higher prices tend to result in slightly lower sales volumes.

 # VI.
 Order Frequency and Timing
 In terms of orders, multi-item orders significantly outnumber single-item ones.
 Specifically, multi-item orders account for approximately 61.59% of all orders (13,150 orders), while single-item orders represent about 38.41% (8,200 orders).
 This indicates a clear preference among customers for purchasing multiple items in a single transaction.
 The analysis of order time intervals reveals that the average time between orders (within the same day) is 10.83 minutes.
 The longest interval between any two orders is 139 minutes, while the minimum interval between orders is 0 minutes, indicating that some orders were placed consecutively.
 These findings provide insight into the frequency of order placement.
 The average interval indicates a relatively consistent flow of orders, while the maximum and minimum intervals highlight the variability in order timing.

 # VII.
 Conclusion and Recommendations
 This comprehensive analysis of pizza manufacturing and ordering data for 2015 reveals a successful year, characterized by strong revenue and sales volume, driven primarily by classic and supreme pizzas.
 The business demonstrates a clear understanding of customer preferences, particularly regarding pizza sizes and ingredients.
 Sales trends highlight the influence of seasonal factors, holiday periods, weekend demand, and meal times, providing valuable insights for operational adjustments.
 The strong positive correlation between sales volume and revenue underscores the effectiveness of current sales strategies.
 However, discrepancies in revenue generation, such as the poor performance of certain vegetarian options, necessitate further investigation and strategic adjustments.

 Recommendations:

 **1. Optimize Product Portfolio: **

-o	Capitalize on the popularity of classic and supreme pizzas by maintaining high standards and potentially introducing new variations. o	Conduct a thorough review of chicken and bacon-containing pizza pricing and portion sizes to address revenue discrepancies. o	Evaluate and potentially revise or remove low-performing vegetarian pizzas, such as Brie Carre, given the overall poor performance.
+-	Capitalize on the popularity of classic and supreme pizzas by maintaining high standards and potentially introducing new variations.
+-	Conduct a thorough review of chicken and bacon-containing pizza pricing and portion sizes to address revenue discrepancies.
+-	Evaluate and potentially revise or remove low-performing vegetarian pizzas, such as Brie Carre, given the overall poor performance.

-**2. Enhance Marketing and Sales Strategies: ** o	Develop targeted marketing campaigns to promote veggie pizzas, emphasizing their value proposition and higher revenue contribution.
-We may introduce attractive bundle or combo deals for vegetarian pizzas to increase order sizes and sale volume. o	Leverage weekend and mealtime sales trends by optimizing staffing, stock levels, and marketing efforts during peak periods. o	Explore promotional activities and sales boosts to mitigate sales declines observed during specific weeks and months (e.g., week 39, September/October).
+**2. Enhance Marketing and Sales Strategies: **

+-	Develop targeted marketing campaigns to promote veggie pizzas, emphasizing their value proposition and higher revenue contribution.
+We may introduce attractive bundle or combo deals for vegetarian pizzas to increase order sizes and sale volume.
+-	Leverage weekend and mealtime sales trends by optimizing staffing, stock levels, and marketing efforts during peak periods.
+-	Explore promotional activities and sales boosts to mitigate sales declines observed during specific weeks and months (e.g., week 39, September/October).
 On holiday periods (e.g., New Year, Christmas), it is suggested to offer festive promotions, such as bundled family meals or gifts like free drinks or holiday-themed desserts and toys with orders.

 **3. Refine Operational Efficiency: **

-o	Dynamically adjust daily stock and preparation levels based on average daily sales and observed fluctuations in demand. o	Analyze and optimize ingredient purchasing based on customer preferences highlighted in the ingredient analysis. o	Consider implementing a system to better predict and manage the large variance in time between orders.
+-	Dynamically adjust daily stock and preparation levels based on average daily sales and observed fluctuations in demand.
+-	Analyze and optimize ingredient purchasing based on customer preferences highlighted in the ingredient analysis.
+-	Consider implementing a system to better predict and manage the large variance in time between orders.